RJ1002/pollmaster/setup.md

 ## Running the application

+- start a mongodb container using docker run -it -d -p 27017:27017 --name mongodb mongo
 - Create a secrets.py in essentials folder in the project.
 You can use the following template

 ```python